mattermost/mattermost-test-management/data/test-cases/plugins/ms-teams-sync/message-edit/Text_and_emoji_edit.md

 **Expected**

-The desired message should be edited and updated on the Teams side as well.
+The desired message should be edited and updated on the MS Teams side as well.